Cloud Vulnerability DB

-The vulnerability stems from a logic bug in the snow crate's implementation where unauthenticated payloads could cause unintended nonce increments in the internal state.
-This issue specifically affects the stateful TransportState implementation, while the StatelessTransportState remains unaffected.
-The vulnerability has been assigned a CVSS v3.1 Base Score of 3.1 (LOW) with the vector string CVSS:3.1/AV:N/AC:H/PR:L/UI:N/S:U/C:N/I:N/A:L (MITRE, GitHub Advisory).
+The vulnerability stems from a logic bug where unauthenticated payloads could trigger a nonce increment in snow's internal state.
+This affects only implementations using the stateful TransportState component, while implementations using StatelessTransportState remain unaffected.
+The vulnerability has been assigned a CVSS v3.1 base score of 4.3 (MEDIUM) with vector string CVSS:3.1/AV:N/AC:L/PR:L/UI:N/S:U/C:N/I:N/A:L by NIST NVD (NVD Database).

-The vulnerability can lead to denial-of-service conditions by preventing message delivery between communicating parties.
-When exploited, it causes the sending and receiving sides to expect different nonce values, effectively disrupting the communication channel (GitHub Advisory, RustSec).
+When exploited, the vulnerability can cause a denial-of-service condition by preventing message delivery between communicating parties.
+This occurs because the attack causes the sending and receiving sides to expect different nonce values than what would actually arrive, effectively disrupting the communication channel (GitHub Advisory, RustSec Advisory).

-The vulnerability has been patched in version 0.9.5 of the snow crate.
-All users are recommended to update to this version or later.
-For those unable to update immediately, using StatelessTransportState instead of the stateful version can serve as a workaround (RustSec, GitHub Advisory).
+The vulnerability has been patched in snow crate version 0.9.5.
+All users are strongly recommended to update to this version or later.
+For those unable to update immediately, using StatelessTransportState instead of stateful TransportState can serve as a workaround, as this component is not affected by the vulnerability (GitHub Advisory, RustSec Advisory).

 Free Vulnerability Assessment